shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

   - type of place (e.g. cafe) to list the nearby cafes
   - etc
 - extension of search - search for all business within a radius of the user
-- users can view a business details like reviews, location, etc
+- users can view the details of a business like reviews, location, etc
 - performance / latency - search results should be returned within 500ms
 - strong consistency < high availability - we need not see the new reviews immediately, we can see it eventually
 - scalability - scale easily for the growing number of businesses and users